mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/tutorials/1-building-a-basic-site.md

 *$SilverStripeNavigator*.
 These template markers are processed by SilverStripe into HTML before being sent to your browser.

-//<% base_tag %>// is replaced with the HTML [base element](http://www.w3.org/TR/html401/struct/links.html#h-12.4).
+*<% base_tag %>* is replaced with the HTML [base element](http://www.w3.org/TR/html401/struct/links.html#h-12.4).
 This
 ensures the browser knows where to locate your site's images and css files.

-//$Content// is replaced with the content of the page currently being viewed.
+*$Content* is replaced with the content of the page currently being viewed.
 This allows you to make all changes to your site's content in the CMS.

-//$SilverStripeNavigator// inserts the HTML for the navigator at the bottom of the page, which allows you to move quickly between the CMS and the draft and published version of your page.
+*$SilverStripeNavigator* inserts the HTML for the navigator at the bottom of the page, which allows you to move quickly between the CMS and the draft and published version of your page.

 ![The SilverStripe Navigator](images/navigator.png)